 “Love is an attempt at penetrating another human being, but it can only succeed if the surrender is mutual.”
 Octavio Paz

 2/2/2020 is a palindrome, which I learned today years old.
 It means a word, phrase or sequence that reads the same backward as forward.
 Auspicious!
-It won’t happen again for like a thousand years.
+It won’t happen again for like another thousand years.
 So tickled this phenomenon is occurring during the same year as my blog.
-It is also the month we will explore one of Abby’s and my favorite ethnic cuisines.
+It is also the month I will explore one of Abby’s (and mine too) favorite ethnic cuisines.
 Mexican!
-This cookbook, gifted to me by my son Sean, is written by Roberto Santibanez, a native of Mexico City and graduate of Le Cordon Bleu in Paris.
-He is the chef/owner of Fonda, a contemporary Mexican restaurant in Brooklyn.
-His book specializes in the sauces: salsas, guacamoles, adobos, moles and pipianes.
-My goal is to savor each one of these recipes I create and share them with whomever’s love for Mexican food is as mutual as Abby’s was and still is for me.
+This cookbook, which I love, was gifted to me by my son for Mother’s Day.
+The book specializes in the authentic sauces: salsas, guacamoles, adobos, moles and pipianes.

 The secret to a great guacamole is in the chili paste.
-Most of us just throw in chopped onion and cilantro.
-However, creating a paste of these ingredients FIRST enables the tasty concoction to cling to the avocado for maximum flavor.
-I read it’s best to use a porous mortar and pestle (molcajete and tejolote) but Roberto agrees that it’s fine to mince and mash with a large knife and fork.
-Also, traditional guacamole is meant to be chunky, not smooth.
+Most of us just throw in the chopped ingredients and mix it up.
+Not so here.
+First you must create a paste which enhances not only the flavors but also enables the tasty concoction to blend wonderfully with the avocado.
+It’s traditional to use a porous mortar and pestle or molcajete and tejolote but it’s fine to mince and mash with a large knife and fork if you don’t have one.
+Also, guacamole is meant to be chunky, not smooth, this is very important.
+Yum, eating guacamole never gets old.
+I surrender.

 Abby in Isla Mujeres